CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

-# Scraping and analysing indeed job data
+# Scraping and Analysing Indeed Job Data

 Have you ever been looking at the job market, and wanted better information?
 Wanted to know more about the number of jobs being advertised and the companies advertising.
 But you do not want to have to gather all the data manually.
 Being a data analyst gives me the skills and tools to attain the data and answer such questions.
 So today I am going to show how it can be done using Python.